PEOPLE

 RA

-Clara is a second-year currently pursuing her B.A. in Psychological Science at UCI.
+Clara is a third-year currently pursuing her B.A. in Psychological Science at UCI.
 She is interested in developmental psychology, specifically how children’s behavior develops, and hopes to become a pediatric occupational therapist in the future.
 In her free time, she dances with UCI’s MCIA dance team and loves trying new food and matcha places with friends.

 MAYA MOOKHERJEE AMODT